Plaza Victoria, Valparaiso

 Club Naval de Valparaiso, 1586 Condell St. Naval club founded in 1885 by a group of officers of the Chilean Navy who felt the need to have a center in which to express their concerns and be the custodians of the naval traditions of a victorious Navy at the end of the War of the Pacific.
 The current Naval Club building is a palace located in front of the Teatro Condell.

-Teatro Condell, 1585 Condell St., a theater and cinema opened in 1912 next to the gallery that bears his name, with a capacity of 350 spectators.
+• Teatro Condell, located at 1585 Condell St., is a theater and cinema that opened in 1912, adjacent to the gallery that bears its name with a capacity of 350 spectators.
 Built by the Italian architect Antonio Lafoglia.

 In the crypt, next to the graves of the diocesan bishops, the heart of the Minister of State, Mr. Diego Portales, is kept in a bronze amphora.
 Daily, at 7:00 p.m. you can hear the cathedral bells ringing.